Angs-man/Go_Code/readme.txt

-i know what to do
+i know what to do and make sure of that